Why Stock Picking Matters More in 2026 Than Any Year Since 2019

 Active stock selection, by contrast, gives you the opportunity to:

 This is why professional stock picking services add value in environments like this one.
-Services like Stock Advisor and Alpha Picks have research teams dedicated to identifying exactly these kinds of rotation opportunities.
+Services like Stock Advisor and Alpha Picks have research teams dedicated to identifying exactly these kinds of rotation opportunities—including the intra-sector splits that sector-level analysis misses entirely.

-When the market is handing out 109% gains to some stocks and -23% losses to others, you want to be on the right side of that distribution.
+When the market is handing out +155% gains to some stocks (SNDK) and -41% losses to others (INTU)—both in the same sector—the gap between winners and losers spans nearly 200 percentage points.
+You want to be on the right side of that distribution.

 The Historical Parallel: 2019